Cancellation properties for exotic $4$-dimensional positive scalar curvature metrics: Introduction

 Gauge theory also detects exotic phenomena related to positive scalar curvature.
 This concerns the existence question, as well as the topology of the space $\Riem^+ (M)$ of all such metrics.
 In light of the above result, one might suspect that these exotic phenomena exhibit similar cancellation properties.
 The purpose of this note is to prove that this is indeed the case.

-It is well-known that in the high-dimensional regime ($\dim (M) \geq 5$), the theory of positive scalar curvature is governed by cobordism theory; this is due to the Gromov--Lawson surgery theorem \cite{GL} \cite{Chernysh}; see \cite[Theorems 1.2 and 1.5]{EbertFrenck} for the most general formulation of the cobordism theorem.
+It is well-known that in the high-dimensional regime ($\dim (M) \geq 5$), the theory of positive scalar curvature is governed by cobordism theory; this is due to the Gromov--Lawson surgery theorem \cite{GL} \cite{Chernysh}; see \cite[Theorems 1.2 and 1.5]{EbertFrenck} for the most general formulation.
 In dimension $4$, we can at least infer that this is true ``stably'', in the following sense.